foundry-rs/book/src/spark/invariant-testing.md

 These and other invariant configuration aspects are explained [`here`](#configuring-invariant-test-execution).

-Similar to how standard tests are run in Foundry by prefixing a function name with `test`, invariant tests are denoted by prefixing the function name with `invariant` (e.g., `function invariant_A()`).
+Similar to how standard tests are run in Foxar by prefixing a function name with `test`, invariant tests are denoted by prefixing the function name with `invariant` (e.g., `function invariant_A()`).

 ### Configuring invariant test execution

-Invariant tests execution is governed by parameters that can be controlled by users via Forge configuration primitives.
+Invariant tests execution is governed by parameters that can be controlled by users via Spark configuration primitives.
 Configs can be applied globally or on a per-test basis.
 For details on this topic please refer to
  📚 [`Global config`](../reference/config/testing.md) and 📚 [`In-line config`](../reference/config/inline-test-config.md).

 ## Defining Invariants